 AMR has been primarily focused on the development of the Ban Phuc mine.
 AMR does not own any significant assets other than those related to its ownership interest in the mine which is AMR's only mineral property and represents AMR's only immediate potential for future generation of revenues.
-Unless AMR acquires additional property interests, any adverse developments affecting the mine could have a material adverse effect upon AMR and would materially and adversely affect the potential mineral resource production, profitability, financial performance and results of operations of AMR.
+As previously reported, the Company has entered into a sales agreement for the Vietnam assets, including the Ban Phuc Nickel Project.
+The sale is subject to shareholder approval at the upcoming Annual General and Extraordinary Meeting on July 17, 2018.